 The songs sheets all have chord diagrams at the side, and they should also have the timing for the song (e.g. 4/4 - ONE, 2,3,4 etc.) and the starting note (to start singing).

-If you notice any odd things or errors in the song sheets, please let me know (via Contact Us, the Guestbook or the CathysChords Facebook page).
+If you notice any odd things or errors in the song sheets, please let me know (via the form at the bottom of the page, the Guestbook or the CathysChords Facebook page).
 Feedback/comments (and Donations of course if you have a few spare dollars) are always welcome!

 As always, my advice is to start with shorter, more frequent practice sessions, to allow your fingers to adjust to new movements and to build up callouses on your left-hand fingertips.